-Nigeria’s Equities Market closed the month of February 2019 in green as NSEASI inched up by 3.81% as against -2.78% loss recorded in the month of January 2019 while the NASD USI closed in red with -0.95% loss recorded at the end of the month under review as against 0.21% gain in January 2019.
+Nigeria’s Equities Market closed the month of May 2019 in the green zone as NSEASI halts downwards movement to close positive by +6.55% as against -6.06% loss recorded in the month of April 2019 while the NASD USI closed in red with -1.26% loss recorded at the end of the month under review as against +0.06% gain in April 2019.